12 FAQs about managing pregnant employees

 - An employee who has had a baby said she was coming back a month ago, but keeps on sending sick notes instead.
 What can we do?

 - An employee wants to come back on a part-time basis.
-This does not suit us.
-What can we do?
+Can we turn down the request?

 1. Am I allowed to ask a woman at a job interview whether she is or intends to become pregnant?

 You should not ask personal information that is not relevant to the job.
 Questions relating to pregnancy, children and parental responsibility are likely to be discriminatory and could be construed as evidence that you intend to discriminate.
 Any questions that you do ask, and which are relevant to the job, should be asked to both men and women equally.

 2. Can I dismiss a new employee who has just announced she is pregnant?